WHY GO: A vacation spot since the late 1700’s, Cape May NJ attracted city dwellers who traveled by packet steamers down to the shore.

 TOUR/TASTE: Cape May Brewing Company

 Cape May Brewery owners, Ryan Krill (the finance guy) and Chris Hanke (engineer), met at Villanova University.
 They sold the first keg of home-brewed beer in 2011.
-Since then the Brewery has grown to 45 employees, including brewmaster Jimmy Valm.
+Since then the Brewery has grown to many more employees, including brewmaster Jimmy Valm.
 Each is required to carry a Core Value “Credo Card” in his or her wallet.

 Restaurants in Cape May NJ